zutherb/AppStash/kubernetes/README.md

 ## Install

-If you want to run the example Microservice Phone Shop Application with, you have to install the components which are described in the [root readme](https://github.com/zutherb/AppStash#running) and the following components:
+If you want to run the example Microservice Phone Shop Application, you have to install the components which are described in the [root readme](https://github.com/zutherb/AppStash#running) and the following components:

 ```